In the beginning!

 A New Beginning

 In 2007 ACC approached Goodwood Park Healthcare Group looking for a specialised service working intensively with TBI clients.
 This resulted in our Kelston Services being opened in 2008.
-The movement back into TBI, and a willingness to say "yes" when ors said "no", also saw group engage with a small number of very high and complex needs clients.
+The movement back into TBI, and a willingness to say "yes" when others said "no", also saw the group engage with a small number of very high and complex needs clients.

 Growth and Diversity